postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 ## Discovering and consuming private APIs

 You can find the APIs that your team has added to the private API network by browsing through your team's space on the [Dashboard](https://go.postman.co) and opening __API Network__.
-If your team has any APIs shared to the private network you will see them listed under your team name (or you can browse the [public API Network](/docs/postman-for-publishers/api-network/add-api-network/)).
+You will see shared APIs listed under your team name (or you can browse the [public API Network](/docs/postman-for-publishers/api-network/add-api-network/)).

 > Only the private APIs for the teams associated with your login credentials will be visible to you.

 ![Nav bar](https://assets.postman.com/postman-docs/Network+in+nav+bar.jpg)

-If your team has any APIs shared privately, you can browse through the list (otherwise you will see the public API Network).
+You can browse through the list of shared APIs (or see the public API Network).

 ![API list](https://assets.postman.com/postman-docs/Private+API+listings.jpg)